 Mauger's decision will be a blow for MediaWorks and the show's sponsors, who will have had a lot of money at stake on the couple going the distance.
 The show's previous winners, Art Green and Matilda Rice, have been a huge success story.

-Host of The Bachelor New Zealand, Mike Puru, said he felt sorry for the couple in a touching message posted to Twitter.
+, Mike Puru, said he felt sorry for the couple in a touching message posted to Twitter.

 The situation hasn't been helped by Khanjani's revelations that she had slept with Mauger "more than once" - despite Verhoeven winning the reality show.
 "I think I'm the only girl [to admit to it]," she said yesterday.